OpenBB-finance/OpenBB/website/content/cli/routines/introduction-to-routines.md

 Routines make it easy to automate a series of processes, and this includes mining and dumping large amounts of data to organized spreadsheets.
 Making use of `--export` and `--sheet-name`, data collection is more efficient and reliable, with results that are easily replicable.

 A pipeline of commands is difficult to share, so to encourage users to share ideas and processes, we created [Community Routines](community-routines.md) for the [OpenBB Hub](https://my.openbb.co/).
-Routines can be created, stored, and shared - executable in any OpenBB CLI installation, by URL.
+Routines can be created, stored, and shared - executable in any OpenBB Platform CLI installation, by URL.

 ## Pipeline of Commands